asjadnaqvi/Austria-COVID-19-Tracker/README.md

 | `temp` |    Contains the temporary intermediate files that convert raw data to master files. |

 Please set the path to your master folder in the dofiles.
 In order to replicate the figures, please also install the [TSG Schemes](https://github.com/asjadnaqvi/Stata-schemes) and the *colorpalette* package `ssc install colorpalette, replace`.
 A basic knowledge of Stata is assumed.
-Files are annotated where necessary and might still be updated.
+Files are annotated, and are updated as necessary.
+The [00_AT_master.do](./dofiles/00_AT_master.do) runs all the other files and compiles the graphs.

 # Visualizations